Explain Algorithm and Flowchart with Examples

 |It is somewhat easier to solve complex problem.||It is hard to solve complex problem.|

 |It costs more time to create an algorithm.||It costs less time to create a flowchart.|

 Types of Algorithm

 It is not surprising that algorithms are widely used in computer programming.
 However, it can be applied to solving mathematical problems and even in everyday life.
-Here come a question: how many types of algorithms?
-According to Dr. Christoph Koutschan, a computer scientist working at the Research Institute for Symbolic Computation (RISC) in Austria has surveyed about voting for the important types of algorithms.
-As a result, he has listed 32 important algorithms in computer science.
-Despite the complexity of algorithms, we can generally divide algorithms into 6 fundamental types based on their function.
+Here comes a question: how many types of algorithms?
+According to Dr. Christoph Koutschan, a computer scientist working at the Research Institute for Symbolic Computation (RISC) in Austria, he has surveyed voting for the important types of algorithms.
+As a result, he has listed 32 crucial algorithms in computer science.
+Despite the complexity of algorithms, we can generally divide algorithms into six fundamental types based on their function.

 Source image: www.educba.com